swanandapps/stringy-core/contribute.md

 Push your committed changes to your branch on GitHub.

-## Step 6: Open a Pull Request
+## Step 6: Back to Github repo

-Go back to the Stringy repository on GitHub, navigate to 'Pull Requests', and hit 'New Pull Request'.
-Compare your branch to the main branch, fill in the details, and create the pull request.
+Go back to the Stringy repository on GitHub, you will now see a message notifying you about the latest push.
+We now need to open a Pull Request.
+You can directly do it from here by clicking green button or via our next step.

 <img width="750" src="https://firebasestorage.googleapis.com/v0/b/topdev-93530.appspot.com/o/stringy%2FScreenshot%202023-11-23%20at%206.05.45%E2%80%AFAM.png?alt=media&token=0730d887-a546-4514-9e83-16ce65900e7b" >